ffanzhang/vim-airline-stopwatch/README.md

   the directory will look like ~/.vim/bundle/vim-airline-stopwatch/..

 # Usage
-- also see the Customization section to setup mappings
+- also see the Customization section to setup mappings.
 ```
 :call airline#extensions#stopwatch#run()<CR>
 :call airline#extensions#stopwatch#split()<CR>